Skip to content

 How to Make Puff Pastry from Scratch

-Combine the 3 1/3 cups of flour with the ½ stick of butter into a standing mixer bowl with the paddle attachment
+Mix the flour and butter: First thing I do is add the 3 1/3 cups of flour with the ½ stick of butter into my stand mixer bowl fitted with the paddle attachment.

 adding flour and butter to a mixing bowl